swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

   from XCTest to Swift Testing.
 For issue details unique to XCTest, we will include them as a comment when constructing the Swift Testing issue.

-Note that no changes are proposed for the `XCTSkip` API, because they already feature prominently as a test failure when thrown in Swift Testing.
+Note that no changes are proposed for the `XCTSkip` API, because it already features prominently as a test failure when thrown in Swift Testing.

 We also don't propose changes for [`XCTestExpectation`][XCTestExpectation] and [`XCTWaiter`][XCTWaiter].
 They cannot be used safely in a Swift concurrency